viespinoza/CIS606_TestRepository/README.md

 # CIS606_TestRepository
 Hi!
 I'm Vi.
 I'm a Technical Program Manager and MCIS grad student at CSU.
-This repository is for practice exercises and project work related to the CIS606 course in the MCIS program.
+This repository is for practice exercises and project work related to the CIS606 Fall 2024 course in the MCIS program.

 Contents